How to file an Oregon annual report

 Consequences of not filing

 Missing your Oregon anniversary deadline puts your company's good standing at risk and triggers a cascade of business complications.
-The state provides a brief grace period, but the consequences escalate quickly from operational inconvenience to legal dissolution.
+The state provides a statutory 45-day correction period after issuing written notice, but the consequences escalate quickly from operational inconvenience to mandatory dissolution.

-During the 45-day grace period, you’ll face the following:
+During the 45-day correction period after notice, you'll face the following:

 FAQs about Oregon's annual report